CPAN-API/metacpan-developer/README.md

-# Virtual development machine for the metacpan project

-- You will need:
+# MetaCPAN Developer

+This is a virtual machine for the use of MetaCPAN contributors.
+We do not recommend installing manually, but if you want to try it there are some instructions in the [puppet repository](https://github.com/CPAN-API/metacpan-puppet).

+For information on using MetaCPAN, see [the api docs](https://github.com/CPAN-API/cpan-api/blob/master/docs/API-docs.md).

+## Requirements

     - [Vagrant](http://www.vagrantup.com/downloads.html) (1.2.2 or later)
     - [VirtualBox](https://www.virtualbox.org/), we recommend [4.3.10](https://www.virtualbox.org/wiki/Download_Old_Builds), see [guest additions](http://stackoverflow.com/questions/22717428/vagrant-error-failed-to-mount-folders-in-linux-guest) if you get mounting issues
     - [A git client](http://git-scm.com/downloads)
-    - An ssh client if not build in, [Windows users see this](http://docs-v1.vagrantup.com/v1/docs/getting-started/ssh.html).
+    - An ssh client if not built in, [Windows users see this](http://docs-v1.vagrantup.com/v1/docs/getting-started/ssh.html).
     - To be able to download about 900MB of data on the first run